s0ur4v26/s0ur4v26/README.md

-<h3 align="left">Hi, I'm Sourav Paul, a final-year Mechatronics Engineering student at Khulna University of Engineering and Technology (KUET), Khulna.
+<h3 align="left">Hi, This is Sourav Paul.
 I'm passionate about software development and work on projects related to machine learning, computer vision, and control systems.
 Explore my GitHub for more!</h3>

 ###